CLeeTidwell/OpenweatherAPI/README.md

 ## General info

-Assignment using Openweather API to provide current and 5 day forecast to plan trips accordingly.
+Assignment using Openweathermaps API to provide current and 5 day forecast to plan trips accordingly.
+You can enter a zip code and find the weather forecast for your local area or any area you plan to travel to.

 <ins>User Story</ins>